What reviewers have been saying about the Dottie Manderson mysteries:

 Then she fell down in a dead faint upon the floor.

 Thanks for reading.
 I hope this has inspired you to buy.
 You can find some links below to eBooks.
-Also available in Paperback from Amazon, and Barnes and Noble online.
+Also available in Paperback from Amazon.